sprblm/dots-patterns/patterns/disposable-identity.md

 In many centralized applications, users are forced to create an account before interacting or creating content.
 Not only do "mandatory registration" pages pose a barrier to adoption, they also create a potential privacy breach and safety concern for some users.
-Certain scenarios and contexts could be dangerous when long-lived identities are required, and can lead to violence and harassment.  .
+Furthermore, certain scenarios and contexts could be dangerous when long-lived identities are required, and can lead to violence and harassment.

+In a decentralized application, users can more freely create identities.
 When involving vulnerable populations in your target user base, you need to allow users to create and share content with trusted contacts in a way that does not expose any identifying information to a third-party.